 Once you already have the Spanish nationality, you can reunite the same family members as you could on the case in which you just held a regular residence permit.

-But there are some important differences that will favour you.
+But there are some important differences that will favor you.

 In the case that you would like your children or the children of your spouse to join you in Spain, the maximum age permitted is extended, in this case, until 21 years old (vs the 18-year limit we mentioned before).